Title: | Covariate-Varying Networks |

 plots for a CVN objectCreates all visNetwork

-plots, see CVN::visnetwork
+plots, see visnetwork

 ,